 The CDC's current best guess is that the incubation period for novel coronavirus — that's the time from exposure to when symptoms first start showing up — is somewhere between two and 14 days.

-We still don't know how easily this coronavirus can spread through the air, but at least 239 scientists in 32 countries think it's airborne.
+We still don't know exactly how easily this coronavirus can spread through the air, but at least 239 scientists in 32 countries think it's airborne.

-Another question is viral load, or the amount of the virus in your system.
+Another question has been viral load, or the amount of the virus in your system.
 It's still unclear whether viral load can affect your chances of getting sick, and recent studies suggest that it could affect the severity of your illness, Ferrer said.

 It depends on where it is.

 The coronavirus that causes COVID-19 is "stable for several hours to days in aerosols and on surfaces," according to a study from National Institutes of Health, CDC, UCLA and Princeton University scientists in The New England Journal of Medicine.